laralove143/timezoner/README.md

 ## nerdy stuff
 made with [Rust](https://www.rust-lang.org) and [Twilight](https://github.com/twilight-rs/twilight) and SQLite.. basically meaning it's good™️
 ### self-hosting (only linux supported)
-set `TIMEZONER_BOT_TOKEN` to your bot's token, [get the latest release](https://github.com/laralove143/timezoner-discord-bot/releases/latest) and run it in cli
+set `TIMEZONER_BOT_TOKEN` to your bot's token, [get the latest release](https://github.com/laralove143/timezoner-discord-bot/releases/latest), extract it and run it with `./timezoner`(it takes a few hours for the commands to be registered, be patient)

 *made by me (laralove143), licensed MIT*